Subscriptions ¦ Price Collection

 Mobile broadband penetration indicator

-- Standard mobile subscriptions (only included with active use): Includes mobile subscriptions which advertise data speeds of 256 kbit/s or greater and which have been used to make an Internet data connection via IP in the previous 3 months.
+- Data and voice subscriptions (only included with active use): Includes mobile subscriptions which advertise data speeds of 256 kbit/s or greater and which have been used to make an Internet data connection via IP in the previous 3 months.
 To be counted, the subscription must allow access to the greater Internet via HTTP and must have been used to make a data connection using the Internet Protocol in the previous three months.
 Standard SMS and MMS messaging do not count as an active Internet data connection even if they are delivered via IP.
 Add-on data packages to voice services which requires an additional subscription are included in this sub-category.

 OECD Broadband Price Collections Criteria